-Spanning over 900,000km across Africa, the Kalahari Desert extends across Botswana, Namibia and South Africa.
-Find out why we love the Kalahari and why it should be on your bucket list below…
+Spanning over 900,000 square kilometres across Africa, the Kalahari Desert extends across Botswana, Namibia and South Africa.
+Find out why we love the Kalahari and why it should be on your bucket list …

 The Kalahari Desert stretches across almost all of Botswana, the eastern third of Namibia, and parts of northwest South Africa.